 For the pineapple ‘boat’, cut the pineapple into half lengthwise and then cut along the inner rim of the pineapple, leaving about 1/2 inch of flesh from the shell.
 Now slit through the flesh inside into cubes carefully without cutting through the shell, then scoop out the cubes with a spoon.
 It might seem daunting the first time, but once you practice a couple of times, you’ll get it easily.

 Refrigerate the pineapple shells until ready to use.
 The rest is pretty simple.
 Just chop the vegetables and fruits and mix with lemon juice, cilantro and salt in a bowl.
 Let it rest in the refrigerator for 10 minutes, if you can wait.
 In my kitchen, it rarely happens because the moment the salsa is ready, it gets rushed to the table and eaten immediately.

-You can also make a pineapple “bowl”.
-Cut off the top part, scoop out the flesh, chop up with the vegetables to make the salsa and fill it up.
+You can also choose to make a pineapple “bowl”.
+Cut off the top part and carefully scoop out the flesh, in the same way as the pineapple boat.
+Chop up the pineapple flesh with the vegetables, make the salsa as above and fill up the “bowl”.

 Show-off time, guys!

 This homemade salsa is best eaten fresh.
 However, you can make it 3 to 4 days ahead and refrigerated.
 You can freeze it up to a month in advance.